javierhonduco/nebrija/README.md

 It was added as part as the continuous integrations testing with Travis.
 They introduced an amazing feature, 💛💚💙💖[scheduled builds](https://blog.travis-ci.com/2016-12-06-the-crons-are-here).
 Given that rae.es changes the way its [auth method](https://github.com/javierhonduco/nebrija/blob/086f1cc0341cad538b9c72406fe76bbb6d5d4394/lib/nebrija/rae.rb#L38-L49) works from time to time, the tests without being mocked are run in a daily basis so we know if something is broken.
 ### TODO
+* Make the parser more readable.
 * Improve the API.
-* Update clients to use new API.
-* Fix multiple responses.
-* Better doc.
-* Mockless testing.
-* Make the parser more readable.
+* Think on multiple responses and how to address them.